 Normal Wear & Tear Landlord's Responsibility

 - A few small nail holes, chips, smudges, dents, scrapes, or cracks in the walls.
-Typically 10 or more nail holes per wall.
+Typically no more than 10 throughout the entire home.

 - Faded paint